jpjubenot/ansible-post-install-my-fedora/README_EN.md

 <strong>If you just want to apply:</strong> <code>sudo ansible-playbook myFedora.yml</code>

-<p>During the test, you could get errorr at this point because some features need really
+<p>During the test, you could get errors at this point because some features really need
 to be installed for progression.</p>
 <p>A test of install will work but if this software is needed in a part of the job, you will
 face an error because the package is not present.
 With some modifications you can